 This section provides examples of the characteristics of the 24 GHz beam WPT system being developed in the United States.

+Other sets of parameters could come from other developers for alternative 24 GHz WPT systems.
 Table 15 below describes the characteristics used in the respective studies.
-Only the e.i.r.p. limit below 24.0 GHz is a present US regulatory limits.
-Other sets of parameters could come from other developers for alternative 24 GHz WPT systems.
+Only the e.i.r.p. limit outside the 24.0-24.250 GHz ISM band is a present US regulatory limit.

 The multielement antenna in the system being developed in the US has a different far field gain for OOBE that are uncorrelated over the various antenna elements than it has for the coherent in band signals at each antenna element.